dhirajj14/illinois-tech-graduate-course-work/ITMO-544/week-07/questions-answers.md

 1. Describe the single-machine, three-tier, and four-tier web application architectures.

+    * Single-Machine
+        1. It is a self sufficient machine used to provide web service.
+        2. The machine runs software that speaks theHTTP protocol, receiving requests, processing them, generating a result, andsending the reply.
+        3. Single machine web server generates the web pages from three diffrent sources:
+            * Static Content: Files are stored in local storage and sent to users. e.g. HTML pages, Images, music, video, softwares, etc.

+            * Dynamic Content:Programs running on the web server generate HTML and possibly other output that is sent to the user.
+They may do soindependently or based on input received from the user.

+            * Database-Driven Dynamic Content: This is a special case of dynamiccontent where the programs running on the web server consult a databasefor information and use that to generate the web page.
+In this architecture,the database software and its data are on the same machine as the webserver.

     * Three-Tier Web Application Architecture:
         1. Three-Tier service is similar to single-machine architecture and it is the lowest comman denominator for cloud native.
         2. In three-tier there is seperations of the resources at multiple levels. we have Load Balancer tier, then Web Server tier and then Data server tier.